hexicles/TerraMagnaWiki/content/History/The Lothran Calendar.md

 # The Lothran Calendar
 Named after a scholar that brought the concept of tracking days from a far off land, The Lothran Calendar is the most common method used by humans in human cities.
 Other races have then adapted their calendars and festivals around the dates within the Lothran Calendar.

+#### The Format
+There are 12 months of the year.
+Each Month has 30 days.
+Some festivals fall on certain days, meanwhile some festivals take place on special days between months.
+Including the 5 special holidays between months, the year evens out to 365 days.
+(366 on a leap year)

 ## Month 1: Frigid
 Winter is frigid indeed.